gerri-A/Downscaling-precipitation/README.md

-# Downscaling-precipitation
+# MSc thesis project: super-resolution neural networks: a strategy to downscale model output data
-MSc thesis project: super-resolution neural networks: a strategy to downscale model output data Running complex geophysical models takes a long computation time.
+Running complex geophysical models takes a long computation time.
 Examples of this are the general circulation models, that are used to study the global climate system.
 These models run at low horizontal resolution (150-400km), because of their computational demand.
 Hydrological models require high-resolution meteorological data, and often rely on downscaling techniques to obtain high-resolution data from the low-resolution model output data of the general circulation models.
 In this research, we test a new statistical downscaling method: downscaling using deep neural networks.
 This method overcomes many of the problems that the currently used downscaling techniques face, and therefore has great potential in downscaling model output data.
 We built, trained and tested a deep convolutional auto-encoder to see the potential of this technique to downscale model output data, by downscaling meteorological (reanalysis) data as a case study.

 Below is a description of all files and scripts used for the MSc thesis research of Avelon Gerritsma: